sidneifjr/Progenitor/README.md

 Package manager: PNPM is the best option due to its dependency caching allowing package reusage between projects, saving a lot of space over time.

-Runtime: Bun for its native support of TypeScript, speed and usability.
+Runtime: Bun was initially chosen for its native support of TypeScript, speed and usability.
+However, it is incompatible with Inquirer thus far, therefore Node and TSX was needed.

 ## Dependencies

 **Node**: v20.12.2

 **pnpm**: 8.15.4

 ## Running